dskow/dskow.github.io/_posts/2017-07-15-vs-cross-platform-dev-setup.md

 <img src="https://dskow.github.io/media/image11.png" width="624" height="86" />

-By default there is no internet access.
+By default there is no internet access in the emulator.

 # Internet access for emulator